zeroc-ice/ice-protobuf/README.md

 This repository contains sample applications that demonstrate how to integrate Google Protocol Buffers with Ice.

-Included are demos and tess written in C++, Java, and Python.
+Included are demos and tests written in C++, Java, and Python.
 They were tested with:

   - Ice 3.6.0